jeanreye4/starwars-api/readme.md

 - Be built using Express and Mongoose.
 - Have at least one model.
-- Have complete CR functionality implemented with RESTful routes.
-(You may logically distribute CR functionality across models, should you decide to implement more than one.
-This is only allowed when it does not make sense in the context of your application to have full CR on one model).
+- Have complete CRUD functionality implemented with RESTful routes.
+(You may logically distribute CRUD functionality across models, should you decide to implement more than one.
+This is only allowed when it does not make sense in the context of your application to have full CRUD on one model).
 - Have its own repository under your GitHub account (do not fork this repo).
 - Be deployed to Heroku (we will have a lesson on this later this week).
 (THIS IS REQUIRED)
 - Have good, clean Javascript code.
 Only include comments for documentation,